nifisher/nifisher.github.io/projects/notes/dotfile-bashprompt.md

 Bash can use more than 6 colors, and someday I might update this to use more, but this has been fine so far.

-After that, it's just a matter of setting PS1...
+After that, it's just a matter of setting PS1.
+If we are currently root, force the color to something obnoxious so it stands out.

 ```
 # clear PROMPT_COMMAND as I'm not using it